timjansen/clustershazbot/README.md

 A TypeScript library for gossip-style coordination of backend service clusters, such as those written with Express or Nest.js.

+This allows happy-server's `/happy` endpoint to include live cluster state under the `extensions.clustershazbot` property.

 ## Installation

 ```bash